Caliphate: Electing or appointing a caliph

-In his book The Early Islamic Conquests (1981), Fred Donner argues that the standard Arabian practice during the early caliphates was for the prominent men of a kinship group, or tribe, to gather after a leader's death and elect a leader from amongst themselves, although there was no specified procedure for this shura, or consultative assembly.
+In his book The Early Islamic Conquests (1981), Fred Donner argues that the standard Arabian practice during the early caliphates was for the prominent men of a kinship group, or tribe, to gather after a leader's death and elect a leader from among themselves, although there was no specified procedure for this shura, or consultative assembly.
 Candidates were usually from the same lineage as the deceased leader, but they were not necessarily his sons.
 Capable men who would lead well were preferred over an ineffectual direct heir, as there was no basis in the majority Sunni view that the head of state or governor should be chosen based on lineage alone.
 Since the Umayyads, all caliphates have been dynastic.

 Traditionally, Sunni Muslim madhhabs all agreed that a caliph must be a descendant of the Quraysh.
 Al-Baqillani has said that the leader of the Muslims simply should be from the majority.

 Sunni belief

 Following the death of Muhammad, a meeting took place at Saqifah.
 At that meeting, Abu Bakr was elected caliph by the Muslim community.
 Sunni Muslims developed the belief that the caliph is a temporal political ruler, appointed to rule within the bounds of Islamic law (Sharia).
 The job of adjudicating orthodoxy and Islamic law was left to mujtahids, legal specialists collectively called the Ulama.
-Many Muslims call the first four caliphs the Rashidun, meaning the "Rightly Guided", because they are believed to have followed the Qur'an and the sunnah (example) of Muhammad.
+A number of Muslims call the first four caliphs the Rashidun, meaning the 'Rightly Guided', because they are believed to have followed the Qur'an and the sunnah of Muhammad.